 FortiGate-VM can achieve HA using AWS ELB.
 You can deploy two FortiGate-VMs and associate them with an ELB, and traffic is balanced between the two.
 If one FortiGate-VM fails, the other handles traffic.
 This provides more security and reliability to the existing cloud infrastructure.

-External and internal ELBs are required if you want to serve incoming and outgoing traffic for protected VMs.
+Serving incoming and outgoing traffic for protected VMs requires external and internal ELBs.
 An external ELB is normally accessible from the Internet and distributes traffic as it enters a VPC.
 An internal ELB has similar capabilities but is only accessible within a VPC.

 Like other load balancers, ELB can be configured as an external ELB that is accessible from the Internet and distributes traffic as it enters a VPC, or as an internal ELB which has similar functions and is only accessible inside a VPC.
 This section helps you get started with AWS ELB and FortiGate-VM configuration in an AWS environment.